 Employment And Social Consequences

-In addition to criminal and civil penalties, a person who is convicted of a white collar crime may have difficulty finding employment and face social stigma.
+In addition to criminal and civil penalties, a person who is convicted of a white-collar crime may have difficulty finding employment and face social stigma.
 Because so many white collar crimes involve deceit or dishonesty, employers may be reluctant to hire an individual who has been convicted of such a crime.
-In addition, a criminal conviction may prevent a person from obtaining a professional license or be cause for losing such a license.
+In addition, a criminal conviction may prevent a person from obtaining a professional license or be the cause for losing such a license.

 Further, if a non-United States citizen is convicted of a crime, he or she may face removal and other immigration issues.
-For example, if a lawful permanent resident, who is lawfully living and working in the United States on a work visa, is convicted of a white collar crime, he or she may be removed.
+For example, if a lawful permanent resident, who is lawfully living and working in the United States on a work visa, is convicted of a white-collar crime, he or she may be removed.
 In addition to removal, a conviction may adversely affect a lawful permanent resident’s ability to become a United States citizen.

 Secure Legal Counsel

 The potential for civil liability in addition to criminal liability is an added, troublesome factor to consider when preparing to defend a white collar criminal prosecution.
 It is important to consult with William Butler, an aggressive attorney, who has experience with criminal and civil white collar actions, to learn more about potential liability.
 For immediate assistance, call white collar criminal defense attorney William M. Butler, Jr. at 502-582-2020 today, or contact him via email to schedule a free initial confidential consultation.
 He has skillfully defended thousands of clients, for over 35 years, compiling an impressive record of positive results, please see his Case Results and Testimonials.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.